What National Insurance do I pay as an employee?

 If you are employed part-time and only work a few hours a week, you may deliberately keep your earnings below the lower earnings limit for NIC, so that you do not have to pay any Class 1 NIC.
 If you are asked to work more hours, you may be worried about the effect on your NIC liability.

 You should be aware that NIC can 'buy' benefit and pension entitlement.
-If you earn less than the lower earnings limit (£112 a week for 2016/17) for Class 1 NIC purposes, you pay no NIC and you are not entitled to contributory benefits.
+If you earn less than the lower earnings limit (£116 a week for 2018/19) for Class 1 NIC purposes, you pay no NIC (nor are treated as paying any NIC – see below) and your entitlement to contributory benefits or the state pension could be affected.

-If you have employment earnings above the lower earnings limit (£112 per week for 2016/17), you fall within the NIC system and can get NIC credits.
-However, you do not actually have to pay any Class 1 NIC until your earnings reach the earnings threshold (£155 per week for 2016/17).
+If you have employment earnings above the lower earnings limit (£116 per week for 2018/19), you fall within the NIC system and can get NIC credits.
+However, you do not actually have to pay any Class 1 NIC until your earnings reach the earnings threshold (primary threshold) (£162 per week for 2018/19).

 Therefore, if it is possible for you to work additional hours to bring earnings between the lower earnings limit and primary threshold, this will be beneficial and will give you the benefits of the NIC system for no extra cost.